-Tips and Tricks for Holiday Travel During the Pandemic
+Tips and Tricks for Safe Holiday Travel

 With the holidays quickly approaching, millions of Americans are gearing up to travel to see family and friends.
 However, the pandemic is still looming over the U.S., which is why it’s important to stay safe while visiting loved ones.
 Regardless of what mode of transportation you’re using, it’s best to take precautions with your holiday plans.